 Hiring a PC UC Attorney

 If you are interested in retaining a Pennsylvania unemployment compensation attorney for your hearing, please contact me.
-My phone number is (484) 362-9286 and I am happy to provide a free consultation for your case.
+My phone number is (484) 362-9286 and I am happy to provide a consultation for your case.
 My office is located in Bethlehem, PA, and I primarily practice in the Lehigh Valley area.